mmatuska/mfsbsd/BUILD.md

 these files to files without .sample ending and make modifications to suit your needs.

+The default root password is "mfsroot".
+You can pick a difrerent password with the ROOTPW or ROOTPW_HASH make variables.

 ## Additional packages and files
 If you want any packages installed, copy the .tbz files that should be automatically installed into the packages/ directory.